home-assistant/home-assistant.io/source/_components/vesync.markdown

  - /components/switch.vesync/
 ---

-The `vesync` integration enables you to control the Levoit air purifier and Etekcity smart switches and outlets connected to the VeSync App.
+The `vesync` integration enables you to control Etekcity smart switches and outlets connected to the VeSync App.

 The devices must be added to the VeSync App before they can be discovered by this component.